+Today I’m interviewing Danielle Pashko on the best breakfasts for weight loss.
 She is my personal go-to nutritionist – who is always giving me the best advice on how to stay my slimmest, healthiest most energetic self.

-The other day Danielle was talking with me about what is best to eat (or not eat) – and drink (or not drink) at breakfast time – to start the day with ultimate energy and health.
+The other day Danielle was talking with me about what to eat (or not eat) – and drink (or not drink) at breakfast time – to start the day with ultimate energy and health.

 Danielle shared some very surprising ideas about breakfast – and I wanted to pass on her insights.

 Skipping breakfast completely can slow down your metabolism – so it’s not such a great weight loss tool.
 In contrast, eating breakfast helps to lower the stress hormone cortisol – which is produced in our adrenal glands.

 It’s great for weight loss to lower cortisol – because producing too much cortisol can lead to weight gain.